 #7: Brown University

-MIT may not be a school you generally associate with writing, but it actually has an excellent program that offers courses in digital media and science writing, as well as creative writing, and provides plenty of guidance on how graduates can navigate the tricky job market.
+MIT might not be a school you generally associate with writing, but it actually has an excellent program that offers courses in digital media and science writing, as well as creative writing, and provides plenty of guidance on how graduates can navigate the tricky job market.

 #12: Colorado College

 Colorado College is a small liberal arts school known for its block plan, which allows students to focus on one class per three-and-a-half-week block.
-The creative writing track of the English major involves a sequence of four writing workshops and requires students to attend every reading of the Visiting Writers Series.
+The creative writing track of the English major includes a sequence of four writing workshops and also requires students to attend every reading of the Visiting Writers Series.

 Bonus School: New York University